berry-cs/sinbad/docs/quick-java.md

 Note, this is a global setting and will apply to all data sources that are loaded after this statement has been executed.

+## View Preferences
+Launch preferences GUI window.

+    DataSource.preferences();

+When preferences are saved, the program will immediately terminate and exit.
+Comment out or delete the statement above to enable the program to continue running as usual.

 ## Using an Iterator